 The QWERTY keyboard is more compact than most slider phones thanks to the smaller overall phone size and the screen taking up real estate where keyboards usually are.
 Keys are too easy to press, and while I managed to type faster with the keyboard that with either SWYPE or Android’s standard virtual keyboard, it wasn’t by much.
 Using the physical keyboard also cuts short autocorrect, which for the practiced hand will make typing on the physical keyboard slower.

 There isn’t anything spectacular about the Doubleplay from a hardware standpoint.
 It is a 4G device through T-Mobile decent 4G network.
 It has a 5MP camera capable of shooting 720p video, the bare minimum required by today’s smartphone standards.
 The single-core 1GHz processor and 512MB of RAM are mediocre as well, though the phone does run on the latest (for now) Android OS.
+This Lg G2 review provides an alternative device with a better memory and storage.

 Software and Use